sarahemm/ruby-fatfs/README.md

 ## Description

 Ruby class/gem to access FAT filesystems (currently only FAT16) over slow links or media, such as serial connections.
-Prioritizes minimum I/O whenever possible, and flexible backing (files, sockets, etc.).
+Prioritizes minimum I/O whenever possible, and flexible backing (anything subclassed from IO that can seek and read).

 ## Features
  * FAT16 support